 The ‘Being’ emphasizes the continuous development of ‘Who I am’ and the continuous ‘self-refection’ of how I see myself and how I ‘see’ the world through both my cognitive and emotional ‘filters’.

-Both influence and systemically integrate with each other. (integral, is a word that comes to mind).
+Both influence and systemically integrate with each other. (integral, is a word that comes to mind)

-What is interesting is that all three pioneers emphasize the “Being” as a life-long and constant journey of self-reflection and learning, and as a fundamental aspect in the continuous development of any OD practitioner.
+Three pioneers in the field of Organization Development, now deceased, Patrick Williams, Dick Beckhardt and Robert Tannenbaum have constantly emphasized the “Being” as a life-long and constant journey of self-reflection and learning, and as a fundamental aspect in the continuous development of any OD practitioner.

-The thing for me is not to expect ‘perfection’ from myself, or others – this would only lead to a high degree of judgement and frustration.
+The thing for me is not to expect ‘perfection’ from myself, or others – this would only lead to a high degree of judgment and frustration.
 Not being ‘perfect’ is one of the most normal and greatest aspects of being ‘human’.